Skip to content

 Image 2 alt text goes here

 Match up each plant with a ceramic planter that is not too much bigger and suits your leafy friend’s unique style.
 Generally, we like to pair trailing, cascading fronds with hanging planters and taller, sculptural stems with floor standing planter designs.
 There are no fixed rules though, it’s up to you!
-If you’d like a few more tips, have a quick read of our Which Planter guide.

 For good drainage, it’s best to leave plants in their holey nursery pots and gently drop them in, making sure the ceramic planter is tall enough to conceal the plastic rim (visually important for us perfectionists).
 If you’d like to remove the plastic pot, or you’re putting a few succulents or herbs together in the same planter, we recommend adding a nice layer of stones to the bottom of your planter to help with efficient drainage and you’ll need to be careful not to over water.